What's going on with Ghislaine Maxwell's sex abuse trial?

 HOW HAS GHISLAINE MAXWELL BEEN SPENDING HER TIME IN JAIL?

-According to a website set up by her family, Maxwell has been making her way through a pile of books.
-Her reading list rans the gamut of criminal-justice related books like the award-winning “Just Mercy” by Bryan Stevenson to “Licensed to Lie: Exposing Corruption in the Department Justice” by Sidney Powell, a conspiracy theorist and former lawyer for President Donald Trump.
+According to a website set up by her family, Maxwell has been working through a pile of books.
+Her reading list runs the gamut of criminal-justice related books like the award-winning “Just Mercy” by Bryan Stevenson to “Licensed to Lie: Exposing Corruption in the Department Justice” by Sidney Powell, a conspiracy theorist and former lawyer for President Donald Trump.
 She’s also been making her way through Philip Pullman’s “His Dark Materials” fantasy series and popular book club fiction pick “Eleanor Oliphant is Completely Fine,” by Gail Honeyman.

 IF CONVICTED, HOW MUCH TIME IN PRISON WOULD SHE BE LOOKING AT?